Deportation Defense: The Battle To Distinguish Major And Minor Criminal Convictions

 A Fairer Solution For Immigrants And Their Families

-Having served as an immigration lawyer in Southern California for almost two decades, I have helped immigrants who cannot understand how a minor offense 40 years ago can be more important than all the good they have done since that mistake.
+Having served as an immigration attorney for almost two decades, I have helped many immigrants who cannot understand how a minor offense 40 years ago can be more important than all the good they have done since that mistake.

 Judge Sarokin knows the solution: